 Starting out as a hobby, the business has evolved to build up a world class reputation for completing restorations and undertaking maintenance on significant road and racing cars.
 As the worldwide Jaguar Heritage Racing partner between 2011 and 2014, they own a near 100% reliability record and have won many outright victories at the world’s most prestigious historic race and rally events throughout the world.
 You can find out more about JD Classics here www.jdclassics.co.uk

-Craig Davies, MD Sub-Zero & Wolf, Ben Warbrick, UK Sales Manager, Sub-Zero & Wolf with Diana Bailey and Michael Lewis from Bailey Lewis Architects admiring JD Classic Cars
+Craig Davies (far right), MD Sub-Zero & Wolf, Ben Warbrick (centre), UK Sales Manager, Sub-Zero & Wolf with Diana Bailey and Michael Lewis from Bailey Lewis Architects, amongst some of JD Classic’s spectacular cars.

 Rebecca Silburn and colleague, of Davonport Interiors with their bespoke cabinet